KshitijBaluni/java-topics/Readme.md

 2. Immutable class (how to make List immutable)
 3. Shallow and Deep Copy
 4. Singleton Design Pattern (how to fail singleton Design Pattern (Using threads))
-5. serialization Concepts
+5. Serialization Concepts
 6. Marshalling and UnMarshalling (JAXB)
 7. JWT
 8. Spring Security
-9. ack and nack
+9. Ack and Nack
 10. Durable Subscriber
 11. Async Transaction
 12. Saga and 2 phase commit